Ontario Northern Pike Fishing

 Northern Pike is the top predators in the Arctic Watershed and everything is on the menu.
 They are not picky eaters.
 Guests catch many Trophy Pike while Walleye fishing with small jigs or casting tiny spoons for trout.
 Your chances of catching a big Northern Pike are much greater if you are targeting them.
 Since most of our guests come for the world-class Walleye fishing, not near as many trophy Pike are caught as could be.
 But it does not have to be that way.

-Ara Lake and Marshall Lake have big Northern Pike and some massive trophies have been caught on these lakes, but we tend to send our guests who want to concentrate on Walleye fishing to these lakes.
-Surprisingly, even though Pike numbers are much lower, the biggest Pike get caught on our fly-in river camps.
+Ara Lake and Marshall Lake Lodge have big Northern Pike and some massive trophies have been caught on these lakes, but we tend to send our guests who want to concentrate on Walleye fishing to these lakes.
+Surprisingly, even though Pike numbers are much lower, the biggest Pike get caught on our fly-in river lodges.
 Our river camps have Brook Trout, Chub and Suckers for the Pike to feed on.
 All these fish have a much higher calorie content than Walleye and enables the Northern Pike in the rivers to get huge.
 You will not catch high numbers of Pike like our other lakes but if your goal is to catch a 25-pound Northern, this might be your ticket.

-Dusey Lake has a ridge that goes right across the west-end of the lake where it drops from 6 to 15 feet deep.
+Dusey Lake Lodge has a ridge that goes right across the west-end of the lake where it drops from 6 to 15 feet deep.
 Our guests who know about this ridge catch multiple Northern Pike over 20 pounds and sometimes in the same day.
 It is surmised that the Pike hang out along the ridge because Walleyes and other fish move back and forth along the ridge.
 It's the perfect spot for ambushing their prey.
-In Teabeau Lake, the water levels are always rising and falling.
+In Teabeau Lake Outpost Camp, the water levels are always rising and falling.
 The Walleyes, Suckers and Brook Trout are constantly moving up and down the river when the flat areas of the lake get shallow.
 Big Monster Northern Pike patrol the hole just below the first rapids, which is up stream from the cabin.
 They feast on everything that moves.
 Trout anglers report bringing in Brook Trout that are shred apart like paper.
 Guests, while fishing for Walleye, have reached down into the water with a paddle to un-hook a jig off a log only to watch the log swim away.
 We hear these stories all the time.
 A big trophy Pike is rare or it would not be a trophy.

 Drive-to Camps on Lower Twin Lake